 The clinic was established in 1985 as Indiana’s first all exotic veterinary clinic.
 The practice is dedicated entirely to medicine and surgery of all exotic pet species.
 We do not treat dogs, cats, or horses.

-Clinic hours are Monday-Thursday, 8-6, Friday 8-4 and Saturday 8-3.
+Clinic hours are Monday-Saturday 8-6pm.
 After hours emergency calls are taken by our staff on a rotating basis.

 Angela M. Lennox, DVM, Dipl.
 ABVP-Avian, ECM, (certified in avian and exotic companion mammal practice) ECZM-Small Mammal.
 Graduated from Purdue University in 1989.
 Practiced 100% exotic animal medicine since 1991.
 Complete CV is available upon request.

 The exotic clinic is an ABVP residency training site.

 Our support staff includes 6 registered veterinary technicians, as well as client care specialists, dedicated boarding "innkeepers," and our practice manager.

 Students participate in the activities of a busy 100% exotic animal practice.
 Students are responsible for the primary care and evaluation of injured and orphaned wildlife brought to the clinic.